The Best Programs for First Time Homebuyers

 The Veteran Affairs loan program is for individuals who have continuously served at least 90 days active duty or have been in reserves for six years.
 This program also extends to certain beneficiaries including surviving spouses.
 The best part about this program is that it requires no down payment, no PMI, and no minimum credit score.
 A minimal interest rate also accompanies it.

 A USDA loan is one of the most appreciated programs for first-time homebuyers.
-The US Department of Agriculture provides this program for those looking to buy a home in rural areas of the country, but in some states, suburban areas are also included.
-Individuals with income on the lower spectrum and a minimum credit score of 640 (which can be waived off a bit, with some documentation) are eligible for this program.
+The US Department of Agriculture provides this program for those looking to buy a home in rural areas of the country.
+In some states, suburban areas are also included.
+Individuals with income on the lower spectrum and a minimum credit score of 640 are eligible for this program.
+This score can be waived off a bit with some additional documentation.
 It allows complete financing as well as assuring lenders with mortgage guarantees.

 Fannie Mae and Freddie Mac